 This warning symptom is related to flu as a vitamin D deficiency disease.
 If low vitamin D puts people at risk for flu, it stands to reason they would be at risk for other respiratory problems too and possibly on a chronic basis.
 Studies have demonstrated that vitamin D protects against respiratory illness particularly in children, who require hospitalization most frequently due to bronchiolitis and pneumonia.

 Scared of Enterovirus D68?
-The most proactive step you can take is to make sure your children are taking a daily dose of fermented cod liver or skate liver oil!
+The most proactive step you can take is to make sure your children are taking a daily dose of cod liver or skate liver oil!

 8. Hypertension and/or Cardiovascular Disease